Willcox-Research-Group/rom-operator-inference-Python3/docs/source/api/operators_new.md

 :::{important}
 The goal of Operator Inference is to learn operator entries _without_ using a direct projection because full-order operators are unknown or computationally inaccessible.
-However, in some scenarios a subset of the ROM operators are known, in which case only the remaining operators need to be inferred from data.
+However, in some scenarios a subset of the model operators are known, in which case only the remaining operators need to be inferred from data.
-When a ROM object is instantiated with an operator that already has its entries set, the `galerkin()` method is called to project the operator to the appropriate dimension and that operator is not included in the operator inference.
+When a Model object is instantiated with an operator that already has its entries set, the `galerkin()` method is called to project the operator to the appropriate dimension and that operator is not included in the operator inference.
 :::

 #### Model Persistence